-Students may be assigned a Behavior Intervention Assignment (BIA) for not meeting District 87 and/or Glenbard East High School behavior expectations.
-The length of the BIA may vary from one class period to three school days.
-If assigned a full day of BIA, students should report to the Dean's Office by 7:30am.
-Otherwise, students should report to the BIA room (Room 350) at the start of their assigned period.
-During the BIA assignment, students will spend their normal academic time in the BIA room.
-This includes during special events such as assemblies or pep rallies.
-This program may also include various components such as completion of homework, social emotional instruction, restitution, and community service.
+Students may be assigned a Behavior Intervention Assignment for violating District87 and/or Glenbard South High School rules and regulations.
+During the BIA assignment, students will spend their normal academic school day in the BIA room.
 Students must be on time and follow all BIA rules.
-The administration has to right to deny a student from attending any sports, clubs, or activities on the day of their BIA.
+Students will be escorted out of the building after BIA.
+The administration has the right to deny a student from attending any sports, clubs, or activities on the day of their BIA.